BelSou01/pathological-speech-recognition/README.md

 ## Related Publication

-This repository is associated with the following research work:
+This repository is associated with the following research works:

 **Pathological voice classification system based on CNN-BiLSTM network using speech enhancement and multi-stream approach**